 Tamalyn Dallal has performed for stars such as Sean Connery, Michael Jackson and James Brown, the president of El Salvador, Saudi Arabian princes, and the King of Jordan (to name a few).

-Directing the Mid Eastern Dance Exchange, a non profit organization, dance school and performing company, from 1990- 2007, she taught and mentored dancers such as Amar Gamal and Bozenka, Virginia, Hanan, Roshana Nofret, and others.
+Directing the Mid Eastern Dance Exchange, a non profit organization, dance school and performing company, from 1990- 2007, she taught and mentored many dancers who became well known throughout the world.
 She organized the Orientalia International dance festival and produced numerous theatrical productions.

 Tamalyn's latest endeavor is the children's book, "The Bellydancing Kitties of Constantinople," which was released in April, 2019.
-She is in the process of writing a script, using the same characters for an animated film.
+She is in the process of writing a script for an animated film entitled "The Perfect Pasha."